rscharfer/myblog/posts/thirdPartyScripts.md

 ---
-title: "Adding a third party script to a React app"
+title: Adding a third party script to a React app
-status: "ready"
+status: ready
 ---

 I recently wanted to add a third party script for a comments widget to this blog, and I realized utilizing some of the conventional ways to add third-party scripts to React apps would not work.
 This was because the widget's installation instructions required me to place the script tag not in the `<head/>` of the document, but in the `<body/>`, and at the exact location where I wanted to widget to be inserted.
 The script would then use `document.currentScript.insertAdjacentHTML` to insert a the widget immediately after itself in the DOM.
 Pretty cool, but I wasn't sure where I would place the thing.